logictester/fortigate/source/index.rst

 2. Click on the **FortiGate** Application

-3. You are redirected to the FortiGate SSL VPN Web Portal
+3. You are redirected and logged in to the FortiGate SSL VPN Web Portal

-4. Click :guilabel:`Single Sign-On` to login

-5. Provide any additional credentials if required by the Authentication Policy

 .. image:: _images/fg_web_login.gif